Oreoluwatemi/CaterFoodProject/README.md

 An Android app created using Android Studio and Java programming language.

-The Cater Foods Project allows users to order caterings services online, and businesses/caterers are able to maage thir account.
+The Cater Foods Project allows users to order caterings services online, and businesses/caterers are able to manage their account.